-My research interests are varied and range from large carnivores, and rhinos, to small mammals, and desert plants.
+My research interests are varied and include large carnivores, rhinos, small mammals (especially elephant-shrews or sengis), and desert plants.
 In addition to research much of my work has been focused upon operational wildlife security and wildlife crime as an anti-poaching officer.
-I am a trained hostile environment close protection operator (HECPO) and bring skills from the human security sector into wildlife protection (and occasionally vice versa!).
-More recently I have been considering the human cost of militarised anti-poaching and associated ethical dilemmas in a research context.
-I advocate a holistic approach to conservation and have trained anti-poaching rangers in practical and theoretical skills in East Africa, Southern Africa, and Meso-America.
+I am a trained hostile environment close protection operator and bring skills from the human security sector into wildlife protection (and occasionally vice versa).

 Coals P.G.R. & Rathbun G.B.
 (2013) The Taxonomic Status of Sengis (Elephant-shrews) in Mozambique.
 Journal of East African Natural History, 101(2): 241–250